 Various factors affect timing of the Company's earnings during the course of a year.
 Typically, seasonal factors contribute to stronger revenue and net income in the second and fourth quarters compared to the first and third quarters.
 Factors influencing seasonal trends are the higher demand for certain food products in advance of the summer season and the greater number of holidays in the fourth quarter.
 During the third quarter, revenue and net income are typically lower due to reduced order levels and plant maintenance shutdowns scheduled to coincide with the summer.
-Sudden and substantial changes in the rate of exchange between the Canadian and US dollars from one quarter to another may cause revenue and net income to vary from the historic trend.
+During 2020, COVID-19 had no significant effect on the noted seasonal factors influencing revenue and net income.
+Sudden and substantial changes in the rate of exchange between the Canadian and U.S. dollars from one quarter to another may cause revenue and net income to vary from the historic trend.
 Similarly, sudden and significant changes in the cost of raw materials consumed from one quarter to another can be expected to increase or decrease net income in a manner that does not conform to the normal pattern.
 Furthermore, unexpected adverse weather conditions could influence the supply and price of raw materials or customer order levels, and the timing of commercializing new manufacturing equipment can cause revenue and net income to depart from established trends.